bkable/ExData_Plotting1/README.md

 2. Launch R, or RStudio, and set working directory to ExData_Plotting1 directory (setwd()).

 3. Run each individual plot script (plot1.R --> plot4.R).
 The load logic is sourced through getDataSet() function, which is sourced from loadDataSet.R script in each plot file.
-The scripts are only tested on MacOSX -- If you run into errors with the load of data, manually extract the zip file loaded from <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> into the working directory, and rerun the scripts.
+The scripts are only tested on MacOSX -- If you run into errors with the load of data, manually extract the zip file loaded from https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip into the working directory, and rerun the scripts.